mitchadam/mitchadam.github.io/content/books/_index.md

                 class="hidden sm:inline text-base text-gray-600 float-right m-4 mt-1 ml-2"
                 >March 30, 2020</span
                 >
-                The ABC's of Real Estate Investing: The Secrets of Finding Hidden Profits Most Investors Miss - Ken McElroy
+                Rich Dad's Advisors®: The ABC's of Real Estate Investing: The Secrets of Finding Hidden Profits Most Investors Miss - Ken McElroy
                         <div class="text-sm font-light text-gray-800 pb-3">My Rating: 3/5</div>
                 </h3>
                 <span class="book-review text-sm font-light text-gray-800"><p class="mt-2">A lot of what is in this book is common sense, but I think it is valuable to have it written down.
 I would say that it is a good intro to real estate but would be better suited when one is in the process of acquiring property rather than as a casual read.
 Disclaimer: I have no real estate experience.</p></span>